Met Police Detective Sacked for Groping Female Colleague

-A Metropolitan Police detective sergeant has been dismissed from the force after a disciplinary panel found he committed gross misconduct by inappropriately touching a female colleague.
+A Metropolitan Police detective sergeant has been booted out after being found guilty of gross misconduct for inappropriately touching a female colleague’s bottom.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.